-Meeting with a client I shared that we will take an uncommon strategic planning approach.
+Meeting with a client, I shared that we will take an uncommon strategic planning approach.
 They seemed relaxed and concerned at the same time.
-The uncommon idea is to build the system for identification of weak signals for progress and regress that re-focuses the strategy.
+The uncommon strategic planning idea is to build the system to identify weak signals for progress and regress that re-focuses the strategy.

 You cannot plan for strategy.
 You can plan how you will identify and test as strategy happens.